matweldon/markdown_llm/README.md

 or you should be able to just install from git but I haven't tried it.

-4. Get an Anthropic API key and follow the instructions on Simon Willison's GitHub page to set it up.
-I think you probably also need to set up an alias called 'sonnet' for the package to work.
-No apologies - I told you this is work-in-progress.
+4. Get an Anthropic API key and add it to a `.env` file in the root directory.
+In the future the package will support other models but the Anthropic model is currently hard-coded.

 ## Usage